How removals conditions vary across Birmingham

 5) Time windows and key handover

-Align loading windows with expected key release.
-If keys are late, stage non-essential items first to keep crews productive.
+Align loading windows with expected key release and building access.
+When keys are late, staging the right items first can keep the removals team productive instead of standing still.

 6) Route restrictions and compliance